Horikitasaku/Horikitasaku.github.io/content/en/posts/icecube.md

 weight: 1
 ---
 ## Introduction
-For the technical section, read more about Habib Bukhari, Dipam Chakraborty, Philipp Eller et al. Their papers are excellent.
+For the technical section, read the paper from Habib Bukhari, Dipam Chakraborty, Philipp Eller et al. Their paper is excellent.
 [8]

 I'm here to tell more about my own story.
 And maybe a little general introduction to the techniques.